Rupperswil railway station

 Rupperswil railway station (Bahnhof Rupperswil) is a railway station in the municipality of Rupperswil, in the Swiss canton of Aargau.
 It is an intermediate stop on the Baden–Aarau and Heitersberg lines and the northern terminus of the Rupperswil–Immensee line.

 Services

-The following services stop at Rupperswil:
+As of the December 2023 timetable change the following services stop at Rupperswil, including two nighttime services (SN1, SN11) offered by the Zürcher Verkehrsverbund (ZVV):